 The brony subculture has developed its own lexicon, consisting mostly words or phrases that were either taken directly from dialogue in the show or originally coined by the fans, taking to the habit of referring to each other the same way that the ponies do as well, using words like “somepony”, “anypony”, and “everypony”.

 Since the establishment and mainstream recognition of the fandom, bronies have organized multiple local meet-ups and small conventions centered around the show, beginning with the first BronyCon, held in New York City in June 2011.
 The inaugural event was attended by 100 people and featured Cabal, the founder of RainbowDash.net, and Jayson Thiessen, the show’s supervising director.
-The following 2 BronyCons also resulted in several hundreds attendees and a line-up of several notable names within the fandom.
+The following two BronyCons also resulted in several hundred attendees and a lineup of several notable names within the fandom.
 The fourth BronyCon took place from June 30 to July 1, 2012, with more than 4,000 attendees, and featuring a number of the show’s production staff and voice actors; headliners included Lauren Faust, John de Lancie and Tara Strong.
 Using footage and interviews from the event, documentary producer Michael Brockhoff created a documentary about bronies, with de Lancie, Faust, and Strong as executive producers.
 This documentary was funded with over $320,000 from Kickstarter supporters.

 The developer of the show, Lauren Faust, is well aware of the show’s older demographic, as shown in comments to fans on her deviantArt page.
-She is interacts with fans on deviantArt, and occasionally 4chan’s /co/ board.
-Others who have worked on MLP have also responded to fans, and expressed their delight about the popularity of the show.
+She interacts with fans on deviantArt, and occasionally 4chan’s /co/ board.
+Others who have worked on MLP have also responded to fans and expressed their delight about the popularity of the show.
 Supervising director Jayson Thiessen even stopped by for an impromptu Q & A session on Ponychan.

 On May 27, 2011, the Hub released an extended edition of Equestria Girls, a ponified version of Katy Perry’s song California Girls.
 The release was exclusively given to Equestria Daily to recognize the site’s dedication to the community, show, and to bronies in general.
 The video itself explicitly gives a shout-out to bronies, and additionally recognizes the fan-given name DJ P0N-3, pronouncing it “Pon-three” to emphasize the spelling.